How to find a research assistant position for international students if you are a high school or undergraduate student?

 Finding a job or internship in high school is not easy.
 Any extra work brings more responsibility, and at this point, you need to understand yourself and how much responsibility you can take on.

 A job can provide financial benefits, showcase your multi-tasking ability, and show your dedication to the field.
-But if doing so comes at the expense of your grades, existing commitments, or relationships with friends and family, it may ultimately not be good choice for you.
+However, if pursuing a research assistant position for international students comes at the expense of your grades, existing commitments, or relationships with friends and family, it may ultimately not be a good choice for you.

-This kind of work typically requires a lot of time commitment.
-Although you may be able to limit your weekly hours to as few as five, you typically won’t be able to get a position that lasts for fewer than six weeks, and many programs that are shorter in duration require substantially more hours per week.
+This kind of work typically requires a significant time commitment.
+Although you may be able to limit your weekly hours to as few as five, you typically won’t be able to get a research assistant position for international students that lasts for fewer than six weeks, and many programs that are shorter in duration require substantially more hours per week.

 What is a research assistant?

 Research assistants are low-level laboratory assistants whose main tasks are determined by the current stage of projects and laboratory equipment.
-Research assistants have low salaries and even unpaid internships.
+Research assistant position for international students often have low salaries and may even be unpaid internships.

-Some scientists may place assistants on chores such as public health management and electronic data entry.
-If you are responsible for such tasks, you can negotiate with your employer to get a bit of allowance.
+Some scientists may assign assistants tasks such as public health management and electronic data entry.
+If you are responsible for such tasks, you can negotiate with your employer to receive a small allowance.

-Some researchers allow their assistants to participate in project design and specific experimental operations, and even personally take the time to guide you through the experiments.
+Some researchers allow their research assistant position to participate in project design and specific experimental operations, and they may personally take the time to guide you through the experiments.
 In this type of situation, you will be exposed to the process of the experimental project and specific experimental operations, which will greatly facilitate your subsequent research on the project.

-There are many resources to consider when looking for a research assistant position.
-Before you start your search, you need to determine the type of research assistant you are interested in.
+There are many resources to consider when looking for a research assistant position for international students.
+Before you start your search, you need to determine the type of research assistant position you are interested in.
 Based on existing positions, they are classified as follows:

 If you are interested in a complete project and you have time to participate in the project as it progresses, you can consider a formal research assistant project.
 There are existing schools with such positions, such as the MIT Institute of Science and Stanford University‘s Office of Science Extension Programs, and the MIT Research Institute recruits 70 student assistants each year.